 The Tohono O'odham tribe of the American Southwest believe that the butterfly will carry wishes and prayers to the Great Spirit.
 To do this, one must first catch a butterfly without harming it, and then whisper secrets to the butterfly.

-any, many years ago when the Earth was still quite new, there was a beautiful butterfly who lost her mate in battle.
+There is a Shoshone legend that says that many, many years ago when the Earth was still quite new, there was a beautiful butterfly who lost her mate in battle.

 To show her grief, she took off her beautiful wings and wrapped herself in a drab cocoon.
 In her sadness, she could not eat and she could not sleep and her relatives kept coming to her lodge to see if she was okay.